License to Argue

 The idea draws inspiration from a long tradition of epistemological tools that have sought to design debates to be inherently truth- and welfare-seeking.

 The idea of steelman-ing has become popular in modern intellectual circles.
-To ‘steelman’ an opponent’s point of view, is to understand it in its strongest and most defensible form.
+To ‘steelman’ an opponent’s point of view is to understand it in its strongest and most defensible form.
 If you can disprove the argument, or even reveal one of its blind spots, while in that form, you’ve won a true, laudable intellectual victory.

 Ultimately, we believe discourse shaped by this simple (yet difficult) practice can result in arguments that are rich, valuable and impactful - both for the writers themselves, and the readers who encounter their thought process.